 If you or a loved one has been charged with aggravated assault in Fort Lauderdale, the best thing you can do is call our offices at Smith & Eulo right away.
-Our criminal defense attorneys have over two decades of experience defending cases like aggravated assault throughout Florida.
+Our criminal defense attorneys have over 100 years combined of experience defending cases like aggravated assault throughout Florida.
 We understand that facing criminal charges can be a threatening experience.
 We make it our goal to help you navigate your legal situation as smoothly as possible.
 Contact us now for a free consultation.

 What is Considered “Assault”?